 - Sponsored anything – walk, run, bake…

 - One-off donations for a particular day i.e. Comic Relief

 - Long-term partnership with charities i.e. Movember or Mind

 Charitable giving can be deeply rewarding for businesses – improving team morale, widening your network, and acting as a valuable tool in graduate recruitment.

 With research showing that the more companies give to charity, the better it tends to perform, what other reasons do you need to make it a part of your business strategy?

-Looking to Hire Graduates for your business?
-Give a Grad a Go are the leading London recruitment agency.
-Working across a range of sectors, we specialise in graduate recruitment – helping those with up to 3 years’ work experience land jobs at some of the UK’s most exciting companies.
+Looking to hire graduates for your business?
+Give a Grad a Go is the leading London recruitment agency.
+Working across a range of sectors, we specialise in graduate recruitment – helping those with up to 3 years of work experience land jobs at some of the UK’s most exciting companies.

 Contact us now to find out more about our services.